FengDenny/Vanilla/ThemeToggler/README.md

 ## CSS3

-- CSS is used and written to help `toggleClass.js` and `toggleStyle.js` to switch between `dark or light theme`
+- CSS is used and written to help `toggleClass.js` to switch between `dark or light theme`

 **Font**